 3a.
 The V-RE-NWDAF checks the roaming agreements between the HPLMN and the VPLMN, to determine if the roaming analytics request/subscribe can be accepted or must be rejected.
 If the roaming analytics request/subscribe is rejected, the following steps are skipped.

-If the V-RE-NWDAF supports to generate the requested analytics, it collects data from the NF(s) serving the roaming UE(s) and/or OAM in VPLMN and derives the analytics; otherwise steps 3b and 3c are executed.
+If the V-RE-NWDAF supports to generate the requested analytics, it collects data from the NF(s) serving the roaming UE(s) and/or OAM in VPLMN and derives the analytics, then steps 3a1 and 3a2 are followed; otherwise steps 3b and 3c are executed.

-3a1-3a2 The V-RE-NWDAF may respond with Nnwdaf_RoamingAnalytics_Request response or Nnwdaf_RoamingAnalytics_Subscribe response to the H-RE-NWDAF then responds to the consumer NF; otherwise steps 3b and 3c are executed.
+3a1-3a2 The V-RE-NWDAF may respond with Nnwdaf_RoamingAnalytics_Request response or Nnwdaf_RoamingAnalytics_Subscribe response to the H-RE-NWDAF then responds to the consumer NF.

 3b-3c.
 If the V-RE-NWDAF does not support to generate the requested analytics, it may request/subscribe to other NWDAF(s) in the VPLMN (if available) for the analytics and get corresponding response/notification(s) by invoking Nnwdaf_AnalyticsInfo_Request or Nnwdaf_EventsSubscription_Subscribe service operation for the analytics and get corresponding response/notification by Nnwdaf_AnalyticsInfo_Request response, Nnwdaf_EventsSubscription_Subscribe response or Nnwdaf_EventsSubscription_Notify service operation.